Extended Reduced-Form Framework for Non-Life Insurance: General framework

 we assume that there exists a locally integrable and $\Fb$-progressively measurable process $\mu^i := (\mu^i_t)_{t \geqslant 0}$, such that

 We define $\Gamma^i := (\Gamma^i_t)_{t \geqslant 0}$ as

 The process $\mu^i$ is called \emph{intensity process} of the random jump time $\tau^i_0$ and the process $\Gamma^i$ is called \emph{hazard process} of $\tau^i_0$.
 An explicit construction in Example 9.1.5 of \cite{Bie-Rut} shows that for a given family of locally integrable $\Fb$-progressively measurable process $\mu^i$, $i = 1,...,n$, it is always possible to construct random times $\tau^i_0$, $i = 1,...,n$, such that $\Gamma^i$ is the hazard process of $\tau^i_0$ for every $i = 0,...,n$, and all the assumptions above are satisfied.
-For the sake of simplicity, we assume that the insurance portfolio is homogeneous. \begin{assump} The accident times $\tau^i_0$, $i= 1,...,n$, have the same intensity process. \end{assump}
+For the sake of simplicity, we assume that the insurance portfolio is homogeneous. \begin{assump} The accident times $\tau^i_0$, $i= 1,...,n$, have the same intensity process $\mu$. \end{assump}

-Under the homogeneity condition, we denote the common $\Fb$-conditional cumulative function, hazard process and intensity process respectively by $F$, $\Gamma$ and $\mu$.
-The above assumption reflects the fact that, while the policy developments may not have direct link to the information flow $\Fb$, the accident occurrences $\tau^i_0$, $i = 1,...,n$, are influenced by some common systematic risk-factors, and the common conditional intensity $\mu$ is deducible from the reference information flow.
+Under this homogeneity condition, we denote the common $\Fb$-conditional cumulative function and hazard process respectively by $F$ and $\Gamma$.
+The above assumption reflects the fact that, while the policy developments may not have direct link to the information flow $\Fb$, the accident occurrences $\tau^i_0$, $i = 1,...,n$, are influenced by some common external systematic risk factors described by occurrence intensity $\mu$ and observable from filtration $\Fb$.

 We now show how the general framework described above comprehends in a synthetic way both life and non-life insurance modeling, and compare our setting with the existing literature.